jeromeetienne/learningthreejs.com-backup/source/_posts/2011-07-15-threejs-installation.md

 git clone https://github.com/mrdoob/three.js.git
 {% endcodeblock %}

 It will download the whole source on your local disk.
-You are done, just fire up a web server, and go to ```/examples```.
+Once you are done, just fire up a web server, and go to ```/examples```.

 <!--more-->